TheEvergreenStateCollege/upper-division-cs-23-24/dsa-23au/notes/docs/week-04/Projects.md

 Example Input Row:
 ProjectSupported(teammate1, teammate2, projectType, ITneed1, ITneed2,)

+## Duc and Julian and Quinn and Damiana

+Changemakers: team ideas

+* Make a video game.
+* Survey of gamers at Evergreen for their favorite hardware, etc.

+Changemakers process:

+* Dialogue
+* Active listening

+Level 4 listening: repeating back to make sure you understood.

+"Opening your own pre-existing plans and thoughts to be adjusted by another person."

+Iteration: every plan or understanding is going to be subjected to re-iterative revision.
+Successive refinement of the idea within that vehicle.

+Customer collaboration, customer visits, flexibility, adaptability, user-centered design, cross-functional teams

+Prompt for Changemaker students: on Tuesday presentation, consider how to apply these and your

+Possibilities: Agile development, version control systems, code reviews

+## Richard Weiss

+Code reviews are often stressful and don't reflect the above principles of active listening, understanding human context, open discussion in a group.

+## Dawson and Dante
+noting which music they listen to, keeping a spreadsheet for a long time. liked songs on Spotify, 3000? connected to last.fm which tracks every song listened to. possible last.fm API is it possible to export your data from Spotify?
+Ethical / privacy considerations?

+### Question from Quinn
+Are you also gathering songs that are skipped?

+### Question from Paul Swisher
+Are Fridays, or days of new music releases, more likely to have songs added?

+What is the most likely time of day songs are added?
+What music do I dislike?

+### Jonathan
+working with Dawson, Dante, Trinity collecting crime reports from agencies in NY splitting it into index of property crime murder, rape, aggravated assault burglary, larceny, motor vehicle theft

+Example Input Row:
+Crime(isMurder, isRobbery, isAggroAssault, isRape, isPerpetratorKnown, location, time, ) CrimeRegion(isHigherThanNationalAvg, countyName, )

+Might limit to high-crime rate regions.

+Which counties have the highest crime rate in the state / region?

+How does this correlate with firearm registration rate or population (density) for that county?

+## David Dunston
+open to teammates
+personal note-taking from phone, collected from 2012/2017, over 309 can apply to other people's notes, useful for creatives (writers) to draw visual synopsys

+Example Input Row:
+Note(creationDateTime, modificationDateTime, wordCount, isSongIdea, isInformation, isTodo)

+Map<Integer,List<Category>> categoriesByGranularity;

+Possible auto-tagging, or clustering notes by similarity, suggest keywords

+## Joe Granville
+circadian system measurements.
+helping Stella with EEG

+beginning of Global Business Challenge this morning. some data from farm shipments or proteinaceous animal feed (from insects)

+in Changemakers, just broken up into big teams.

+timelapse photos from cactus growing

+## Jonah Eadie
+wanting to join a project or team possible dataset idea: company profits by country
+suggestion: join Juniper's project

+## Sean Sellers
+Changemakers
+possible dataset idea: tree species recommendations, branching, leaf size, soil type, etc.

 ## Ethical Concerns of Data Gathering Research

 If your project involves gathering data from others (not yourself),